John Gielgud

 | 1968 | From Chekhov with Love · as Anton Chekhov |

-| 1967 | Révolution d'octobre · as Unknown |
+| 1967 | Révolution d'octobre · as Narrator (voice) |

 | 1966 | Alice in Wonderland · as Mock Turtle |

-| 1965 | Chimes at Midnight · as Henry IV |
+| 1965 | Chimes at Midnight · as Henry Iv |

 | 1965 | The Loved One · as Sir Francis Hinsley |

-| 1965 | Play of the Month (TV Series) · as Captain Shotover |
+| 1965 | Thirty-Minute Theatre · as The Writer |

-| 1964 | The Wednesday Play (TV Series) · as Gabriel Quantara |
+| 1964 | The Wednesday Play · as Gabriel Quantara |

-| 1963 | To Die in Madrid · as Narrator (English version) (voice) |
+| 1963 | To Die in Madrid · as Narrator (english Version) (voice) |

-| 1958 | The Immortal Land · as Narrator |
+| 1962 | The Cherry Orchard · as Gaev |

-| 1957 | Saint Joan · as Earl of Warwick |
+| 1957 | Saint Joan · as Earl Of Warwick |

 | 1956 | Around the World in 80 Days · as Foster |

-| 1955 | Richard III · as George, Duke of Clarence |
+| 1955 | Richard III · as George, Duke Of Clarence |

 | 1954 | Romeo and Juliet · as Chorus |